IDAES/idaes-ext/doc/build.md

 # Building IDAES Binaries

-The build scripts are not intended for general use.
+The build scripts are **NOT** intended for general use.
 IDAES users do not generally need to build IDAES binaries.

-Aside from macOS the Linux and Windows builds use Docker, and I'll assume we are using Docker Desktop.
-The Linux ARM64 builds are done on macOS with Docker.
-Since Windows Docker containers require Windows, the x86_64 builds for Linux and Windows are done on Windows.
+It is best to have both a Windows and a MacOS machine for this process.
+The Linux builds (all platforms) can be completed on a MacOS, and podman or Docker are both acceptable.
+Windows + Docker is required for the Windows build.

 ## Build Environments